nlauchande/machine_learning_engineering_blog/_posts/2020-04-03-ml-eng-radar.md

-# Week - 3rd of May 2020 - ML Engineering Tips Radar
+# ML Engineering Tips Radar - Releases of MlFlow 1.8 and Tensorflow 2.2.0

 A couple of highlights for me of the week relevant to the ML Engineering comunity :